How do I get my PFA enforced in another state?

 However, you may want to get help from a local domestic violence advocate or attorney in the state that you move to.
 A domestic violence advocate can let you know what the advantages and disadvantages are for registering your PFA, and help you through the process if you decide to do so.

-To find a domestic violence advocate or an attorney in the state you are moving to, please visit the KS Finding a Lawyer page.
+To find a domestic violence advocate or an attorney in the state you are moving to, please visit the Places that Help page.